demisto/content/Packs/MicrosoftGraphApplications/Integrations/MicrosoftGraphApplications/README.md

-Use the Microsoft Graph Services integration to manage authorized application.
+Use the Microsoft Graph Applications integration to manage authorized application.
 This integration was integrated and tested with version v1.0 of Microsoft Graph Services API.
 ## Configure MicrosoftGraphServices on Cortex XSOAR